SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Company concluded that there was no impairment of the carrying value of the intangible assets for the years ended April 30, 2022, and 2021.
+The Company concluded that there was no impairment of the carrying value of the intangible assets for the three months ended July 31, 2022, and 2021.

 Impairment of Long-Lived Assets

 The Company evaluates long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be fully recoverable.
 If the estimated future cash flows (undiscounted and without interest charges) from the use of an asset are less than carrying value, a write-down would be recorded to reduce the related asset to its estimated fair value.
-No impairment was identified or recorded during the years ended April 30, 2022, and 2021.
+No impairment was identified or recorded during the three months ended July 31, 2022, and 2021.

 Fair Value of Financial Instruments

 For certain of the Company’s non-derivative financial instruments, including cash, accounts payable and accrued expenses, the carrying amount approximates fair value due to the short-term maturities of these instruments.